rii-mango/JPEGLosslessDecoderJS/README.md

 This will output lossless.js and lossless-min.js to build/.

 ###Acknowledgments
-This decoder was originally written by Helmut Dersch for Java, later released by [JNode](https://github.com/jnode/jnode).
+This decoder was originally written by Helmut Dersch for Java.
 I added support for selection values 2 to 7 and ported to JavaScript.